Safety

 • Meet in public, pay in full at meetup - eliminating advance or remote payments removes most of the scenarios where fake alerts are used

-• Trust your instinct when something feels rushed — legitimate buyers are patient with a thirty-second verification
+• Trust your instinct when something feels rushed - legitimate buyers are patient with a short verification

 Helpful external resources